 Dismount the barbell and step backward carefully.
 Your feet should be shoulder-width apart and pointing slightly outward.

-Exhale as you push your body back up to the starting position, driving with your heels and keeping your torso upright.
+Exhale as you push your body back up to the starting position, driving through your heels and keeping your torso upright.

 Comments and tips